Small Giants: Companies That Choose to Be Great Instead of Big by Bo Burlingham is a business book published in 2005.

 How Small Giants Fail

-- Small giants must adapt to changes in the competitive environment like any other business
+- Small Giants must adapt to market shifts like any other company

 Pass It On

-- Requires a clear, well-articulated vision ingrained in the day-to-day life of the business
+- A clear, well-articulated vision must be ingrained in the day-to-day operations

-- The author gives examples of successful succession stories and how the small giants kept their “mojo” / culture alive
+- Successful succession stories highlight how small giants preserve their culture

 The Art of Business

-- Entrepreneurs are artists of the business world
+- Entrepreneurs are like artists in the business world, passionate about their work

-- For people in companies with mojo, the process IS the business
+- For companies with mojo, the process itself is the business

-- Passion for the process helps them avoid the trap of growth
+- Passion for the process helps avoid the trap of solely chasing growth

 Check out more Business / Finance posts!